taylorPat/Documentations/06_database/database_design/entity-relationship-model.md

 > We have a _many:many_ relationship in our ER-model, because one painting can belong to zero or more reservations and one reservation can include one or multiple paintings.

 ![erm-example-entities](/06_database/database_design/entity-relationship-model-assets/erm-example-relations-resolved.drawio.svg)

+# Bottom-up: Normalization

+## Why normalization?

+## What are anomalies?

+## What are the prerequisites for Normalization?

+- Functional dependency (Describe the relationship between two attributes of an entity.
+If the value of an attribute B (student name) can be derived by attribute A (student), then B (Dependant) is functional dependent on A (Determant))
+- Normal forms

+## Normal forms

+### 0 NF

+Data is in 0 NF when it is unnormalized:

+- Repeating groups of fields (e.g. multiple columns for authors of a book)
+- Positional dependence of data (e.g. it should not wether in what way you store the data, it should just be important that data is stored)
+- Non-atomic data (e.g. multiple values inside a column)

+### From 0 NF to 1 NF

+- Eliminate repeating groups of same data
+- Each attribute should contain a single value
+- Determine Primary Key

+### From 1 NF to 2 NF

+- It is in 1 NF
+- All non key attributes are fully functional dependent on the primary key